Structure-preserving numerical schemes for Lindblad equations

-We shall first review and discuss deterministic methods for solving Lindblad equations.
-In theory, any consistent classical numerical ODE scheme \cite{griffiths_numerical_2010} could simulate the Lindblad equation with theoretical guarantees for small enough $\dt$.
+In theory, any consistent classical numerical ODE scheme \cite{griffiths_numerical_2010} could simulate the Lindblad equation with theoretical guarantees for a small enough $\dt$.
 However, when we take into account additional requirements, \eg{}, the preservation of the physical structure of density matrices, many methods fail to fulfill this requirement, or are computationally expensive for a large dimension $\dimn$.
-The preservation of physical properties during the simulation is important especially for \emph{long-run simulation} (see also \cite{riesch_analyzing_2019} for a review on this computational issue).
-In this part, we will discuss five families of methods: (1) Runge-Kutta and Taylor series methods, (2) \pade{}, (3) eigenvector method, (4) operator splitting-based methods, and (5) Kraus representation approximation method.
-More matrix exponential methods can be found in the review paper by {Moler and Van Loan} \cite{moler_nineteen_2003}.
-As a remark, the Kraus representation approximation method is the guiding principle for methods considered in \secref{sec::scheme}.
+The preservation of physical properties during the simulation is important especially for a {large-scale system} and {long-run simulation}; see also \cite{riesch_analyzing_2019} for a review on this computational issue.
+In this part, we will discuss four families of methods: (1) Runge-Kutta and Taylor series methods, (2) \pade{}, (3) operator splitting-based methods, and (4) Kraus representation approximation method.
+More matrix exponential methods can be found in a thorough review paper by {Moler and Van Loan} \cite{moler_nineteen_2003}.
+The Kraus representation approximation method will be the guiding principle for methods in \secref{sec::scheme}.

+We remark that apart from the preservation of physical properties, another consideration in algorithms is the ability to deal with \emph{stiff dynamical systems}, for which some implicit methods like Crank–Nicolson method and more generally \pade{} might outperform the Kraus representation approximation method.
+Such implicit schemes (possibly combined with other techniques) have been discussed and studied in e.g., \cite{bidegaray_introducing_2001,songolo_nonstandard_2018,songolo_strang_2019}.
+We remark that the discussion here only considers general non-stiff Lindblad equations and stiffness is an aspect beyond the scope of this work.

-\subsubsection{Runge-Kutta type methods and Taylor series methods}
+\subsection{Runge-Kutta type methods and Taylor series methods}

 Explicit Runge-Kutta methods \cite{griffiths_numerical_2010} for Lindblad equations are essentially the same as Taylor expansion methods: for an order $M \ge 1$,

 Explicit Runge-Kutta methods could preserve the trace (as $\tr\big(\lbop(\rho)\big)=0$ for any $\rho$), but as was discussed in \cite{riesch_analyzing_2019}, they fail to preserve the positivity of density matrices.